-But, this sudden surge in contextual advertising is triggered by the various data privacy laws coming into effect and media outlets including Mozilla and Google removing third-party cookies from the web browsers.
+Due to various data privacy laws coming into effect, media outlets, including Mozilla and Google removing third-party cookies from web browsers.

 “Contextual targeting never went away, but its value has been made more tangible by GDPR.
 Context has always been a filter, it’s just grown in importance.”

-– Jean-Paul Edwards, Strategy and Product Development, EMEA (Src)
+– Jean-Paul Edwards, Strategy and Product Development, GumGum (Src)

 So, this article aims to cover everything from the basics of contextual advertising to how top brands are doing it and how it is expected to grow in the future.

 Contextual advertising is a form of targeted advertising that enables publishers to display ads based on the keywords of a webpage.
-Unlike behavioral advertising that relies on cookies or tracking pixels, contextual just focus on keywords or content of the page.
+Unlike behavioral advertising, which relies on cookies or tracking pixels, the contextual focus is on keywords or the page’s content.

-For instance, if a user comes to a web page that has content related to recipes, then the user may see ads from a brand selling edible products or crockery.
-If the user doesn’t click or interact with the ad in one go, then the next ad that is shown to him/her will be automatically the next relevant ad.
+For instance, if a user comes to a web page with content related to recipes, then the user may see ads from a brand selling edible products or crockery.
+If the user doesn’t click or interact with the ad in one go, the next ad shown to him/her will automatically be the next relevant ad.

-Besides, with the advancement in the technologies and advertising industry, contextual advertising isn’t limited to a single keyword anymore.
-Publishers’ can now decipher any visual content on the webpages and show relevant ads to the visitors.
+Besides, with the advancement in the technologies and advertising industry, contextual advertising isn’t limited to a single keyword.
+Publishers can now decipher any visual content on the web pages and show relevant ads to the visitors.

-Various top media outlets like The Guardian are working on advanced projects (e.g. Ozone) that aim to help the advertisers display contextually relevant ads on their websites.
+Various top media outlets like The Guardian are working on advanced projects (e.g., Ozone) that aim to help advertisers display contextually relevant ads on their websites.
 Look at the types of contextual advertising (aka semantic targeting) done by the NYTimes:

-Google AdSense, one of the first major contextual advertising networks, works on the same methods.
-The network enables Google’s bots to calculate the relevancy of the pages’ content, and then display the contextual ads on the publishers’ webpages.
+One of the first major contextual advertising networks, Google AdSense, works on the same methods.
+The network enables Google’s bots to calculate the relevancy of the page’s content and then display the contextual ads on the publishers’ web pages.
 In addition to identifying the text on the page, it can also identify the text on an image and display contextually relevant ads on top of the image ad.

-In header bidding, the publishers pass the contextual information (such as keywords, topic, etc.) to their wrapper that further sends it to the SSPs or exchanges via ad requests.
+In header bidding, the publishers pass contextual information (such as keywords, topics, etc.) to their wrapper, which sends it to the SSPs or exchanges via ad requests.
 Carrying forward, SSPs or ad exchanges pass the information in their bid requests as bidder parameters to their respective DSPs.